planvtech/cva6/README.md

 To get started, connect the micro USB port that is labeled with J13 to your machine.
 It is the same port that is used for the UART.
 Both use the JTAG interface and connect to the System Level Debugging (SLD) Hub instantiated inside the FPGA.
 Then the debugger connection goes to the virtual JTAG IP (vJTAG) which can be accessed with the modified version of OpenOCD.

-You can and start openocd with the `altera/cva6.cfg` configuration file:
+You can start openocd with the `altera/cva6.cfg` configuration file:

 ```
 ./$quartus_installation_path/qprogrammer/quartus/bin/openocd -f altera/cva6.cfg